bitovi/academy/src/typescript/1-why-typescript.md

 ```shell
 tsc helloworld.ts
 ```

+This wil compile the TypeScript to JavaScript file ``helloworld.js``

 Change your ``user`` variable to an integer and compile again.
 What do you think will happen?